comma-csv/comma/README.markdown

 Specifying no description name to to_comma is equivalent to specifying :default as the description name.

-You can pass options for FasterCSV, e.g.
+You can pass all options for the CSV renderer (see : http://ruby-doc.org/stdlib-1.9.2/libdoc/csv/rdoc/CSV.html ), e.g.

 ```Ruby
  Book.limited(10).to_comma(:style        => :brief,